A Frequency Domain Approach to Predict Power System Transients: Model and Problem Formulation

 \subsection{Current Approaches and Challenges}

-Current approaches in power system dynamic prediction is based on solving~\eqref{eq:compact_transition}.
-These equations are nonlinear and lack closed-form solutions.
-System operators typically rely on numerical integration, such as Runge-Kutta (RK) methods and trapezoidal rule, to iteratively approximate the solution of ~\eqref{eq:compact_transition} in small time intervals~\cite{kundur1994power}.
-However, because of the highly nonlinear nature of the ODEs, very fine discretization steps are required for these numerical methods.
+Current approaches in power system dynamic prediction is based on solving~\eqref{eq:pre_fault}-\eqref{eq:post_fault}, which are highly nonlinear equations.
+System operators typically rely on numerical integration, such as Runge-Kutta (RK) methods or trapezoidal rule, to iteratively approximate the solution of~\eqref{eq:pre_fault}-\eqref{eq:post_fault} in small time intervals~\cite{kundur1994power}.
+However, because of the highly nonlinear nature of the DAEs, very fine discretization steps are required for these numerical methods.
 As a result, these approaches may be too slow for real-time decision-making.
+Some solvers use reduced-order model and convert DAEs to ordinary differential equations (ODEs) to simulate the dynamic response of generators~\cite{chow1992toolbox}.
 For a moderately sized system, existing numerical solvers take minutes to simulate only seconds of system trajectories~\cite{huang2017faster}.
 As an alternative, system operators also use manual heuristics to take actions, but this strategy is becoming less tenable as renewables introduce distinctly different operating scenarios.